 VA Puget Sound Health Care System serves as a VA regional referral center for neurological care across four states.
 The neurology service averages approximately 300 admissions and 2,000 consults/clinic visits per year.
 In addition to weekly general neurology clinics, residents have the opportunity to participate in a number of subspecialty clinics including epilepsy, dementia, movement disorders, multiple sclerosis, neuromuscular diseases and stroke.
 Interdisciplinary conferences on stroke and neuroradiology are held each week.

 Seattle Children's Hospital

-Seattle Children's Hospital has 250 beds as well as teaching and research facilities.
+Seattle Children's Hospital has close to 300 beds as well as teaching and research facilities.
 The neurology teaching program is supervised by the University of Washington Division of Pediatric Neurology.
 Clinical care is provided for a complete spectrum of neurological disease affecting preterm infants to late adolescents.
 Emphases include epileptic conditions that are unique to childhood (such as infantile spasms), metabolic and genetic disorders, neurodevelopmental syndromes, and neuromuscular disease.
 Residents participate in an active inpatient and consult service.
 During clinic rotations they work in a variety of general pediatric neurology and subspecialty clinics including epilepsy, muscular dystrophy, neuro-oncology, genetics, and neurodevelopmental disabilities.
 The division also operates a four bed video-EEG telemetry unit and provides comprehensive care of children with epilepsy including the ketogenic diet and evaluations for epilepsy surgery.
 Residents participate in a weekly Pediatric Neurology Conference, weekly resident didactics, and during certain rotations and electives they participate in a brain tumor board, epilepsy conference, brain cutting and metabolic disease conference.